pawsey-kbuckley/offline-capable-lesson/README.md

 proof of concept, or rather, a proof of that part of the concept.

-Note also that this is merely a more up-to-date, with respect to the underlying Crapentries lesson-template than a previous rendering of the same modifications, vis: <https://vuw-ecs-kevin.github.io/offline-capable-lesson/>
+Note also that this is merely a more up-to-date, with respect to the underlying Carpentries lesson-template than a previous rendering of the same modifications, vis: <https://vuw-ecs-kevin.github.io/offline-capable-lesson/>